 Someone from the Program Committee will reach out to you with some initial feedback on your submission.
 You’re then free to work with your mentor to improve your submission and submit it again by the official CfP deadline, where the Program Committee will re-evaluate your submission as if it was brand-new.

-Only submissions received by 23:59 Zurich time (UTC+2), Saturday, 1st of June, will be considered for shepherding.
-All final submission (included the refined one from Shepherding) must be received by 23:59 Zurich time (UTC+2), Friday, 28th of June.
+Only submissions received by 23:59 Zurich time (UTC+2), Wednesday, 1st of June, will be considered for shepherding.
+All final submissions (including the refined one from Shepherding) must be received by 23:59 Zurich time (UTC+2), Wednesday, 29th of June.

 Full papers will be given preferential treatment over abstract-only submissions but all submissions will be given full consideration.

-Submissions which the Programming Committee determines to be product pitches will be rejected.
+Submissions that the Programming Committee determines to be product pitches will be rejected.

 Format and Rules